Interested to know what are the top things to do in Tallinn? Read on and learn more about this beautiful city.

 Also, make sure they serve it with sour cream, which they normally do, but just in case it doesn’t come with it.

 If you’re wondering where to get this awesomeness, I suggest Restaurant Troika – it is a little bit on the pricier side for Estonian standard, but it was excellent, and I loved it.

 Don’t miss out on Elk soup at III Draakon

-The moment I started singing they waved their hand and gave me the spoon.
+The moment I started singing, they waved their hands and gave me the spoon.
 Terrible singer much?
 Also, the soup cost only 2€, and they also sell several varieties of savory pies.
 Plus, you get to fish your pickles from a bucket.
-I thought it was cool and most of my friends who has been at III Draakon agrees.
+I thought it was cool and most of my friends who have been at III Draakon agree.

 Are you on Pinterest?
 Pin these for later read!